-VCI Global Gives Full Year Guidance After Seeing Revenues Increase Over 145% in 2023
+VCI GLOBAL GIVES FULL YEAR GUIDANCE AFTER SEEING REVENUES INCREASE OVER 145% in 2023

-KUALA LUMPUR, Malaysia, June 03, 2024 (GLOBE NEWSWIRE) -- VCI Global Limited (NASDAQ: VCIG) (“VCI Global”, “VCIG”, or the “Company”), a diversified holding company focusing on consulting and technology, announces revenue guidance for the fiscal year of 2024.
+VCI GLOBAL GIVES FULL YEAR GUIDANCE AFTER SEEING REVENUES INCREASE OVER 145% in 2023ATLANTA, GA, UNITED STATES, June 4, 2024 /EINPresswire.com/ -- VCI Global Limited (NASDAQ: VCIG) (“VCI Global”, “VCIG”, or the “Company”), a diversified holding company focusing on consulting and technology, announces revenue guidance for the fiscal year of 2024.

 2023 Financial Highlights